plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 Dumps the given exception content to the given TextWriter.
 Content will be: exception type, message, exception.Data, StackTrace.
 InnerException is handled recursively.
 ReflectionTypeLoadException is expanded and LoaderExceptions are dummed.

 #### PreserveStackTrace(System.Exception)
 Preserves the full stack trace before rethrowing an exception.

+> ##### Remarks

-According to this post see http://weblogs.asp.net/fmarguerie/archive/2008/01/02/rethrowing-exceptions-and-preserving-the-full-call-stack-trace.aspx it is required to get the full stack trace in any case.
+> According to this post see http://weblogs.asp.net/fmarguerie/archive/2008/01/02/rethrowing-exceptions-and-preserving-the-full-call-stack-trace.aspx it is required to get the full stack trace in any case.

 #### AddContext(System.Exception,System.String,System.Object)
 Adds a key/value pair to Exception.Data